anotherdirtbag/pkmn_teams/README.md

 ### Instructions

-Load a csv into `unprocessed_stats_path` with at minimum these columns ['Name','Type1','Type2', 'HP','Atk','Def','SpecialAtk','SpecialDef','Speed', 'Ability1','Ability2','HiddenAbility']
+Load a csv into `unprocessed_stats_path` with at minimum these columns [Name, Type1, Type2, HP, Atk, Def, SpecialAtk, SpecialDef, Speed, Ability1, Ability2, HiddenAbility]
 - If the generation doesn't support abilities, they will be ignored by the script, but the csv columns are still required.
 - Also, if generation 1, make sure SpecialAtk = SpecialDef in the csv.
 - Exclude pokemon with alternate form abilities like Darmanitan(Zen Mode) and Wishiwashi(Schooling).
 Use `seededchoices_names` if you insist on using them.